 Court Records are public, and are accessible by anyone.
 They include a case file containing a docket and all filings and documents filed in your case.
 You can access your court records via the internet, or at Clerk of Court where the case was filed.

 Each state keeps a record of people’s criminal background.
 These online databases are all connected so you can track criminal histories from another state.
-Go to the Henry County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if the crime was in a totally different state, you might have to pay a fee for a more comprehensive search.
+Go to the Henry County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if the crime was in a totally different state, you might have to pay a fee for a more comprehensive search.